 Article 36

-Publication of [assessment] reports
+Publication of environmental impact assessment reports

-States Parties shall publish and communicate the reports of the results of the assessments in accordance with [articles 204 to 206] [article 205] of the Convention [, including through the clearing-house mechanism].
+States Parties shall publish and providethe reports of the results of the environmental impact assessments in accordance with the Conventionto the secretariat.

 We want to keep Art.
 37 because we think that an iterative process could be beneficial to improve future EIA reports.
 We propose the following wording:

-[Article 37
+Article 37

-Consideration and review of [assessment] reports]
+Consideration and review of environmental impact assessment reports

-[The environmental impact assessment reports prepared pursuant to this Agreement shall be considered and reviewed on the basis of approved scientific methods [by the

-Scientific and Technical [Body] [Network]].]
+The environmental impact assessment reports prepared pursuant to this Agreement shall be considered by the Scientific and Technical Body with a view to provide guidance, as appropriate, for future environmental impact assessments.

 High Seas Alliance